 Infiltration controls have been constructed in accordance with DP-831 to minimize the infiltration of storm water runoff.
 These include Storm Water Pond 1, Storm Water Pond 2, Storm Water Pond 3, Salt Storage Ponds 1, 2, and 3 and berms and ditches associated with these retention ponds.
-As specified in DP-831 and WP 02-EM1001, water samples are collected once per year after a storm event from the Salt Storage Ponds 1, 2, and 3.
-Samples are analyzed as shown in table 5-2, which also reflects the latest DP-831 permit of July 2014.
+As specified in DP-831 and WP 02-EM1001, water samples are collected once per year and after major storm events from the Salt Storage Ponds 1, 2, and 3.
+Storm Water Ponds 1, 2, and 3.
+Samples are analyzed as shown in table 5-2, which also reflects the latest DP-831 permit.